s1kopath/hotel-room-management-saas-laravel/DEVELOPMENT_PLAN.md

 3. **File Storage**

-    - Already have FileHandlerService
+    - Already have FileHandlerService ✅
     - Use for hotel/room images

 4. **Frontend Framework**
-    - Current: Blade templates with DataTables
+    - Current: Blade templates with DataTables ✅
-    - Consider: Keep Blade or add Vue/React later
+    - No separate frontend needed - Laravel handles everything

 ---